profezzorn/ProffieOSDocs/howto/editing-presets.ini-by-hand.md

 IMPORTANT: to use presets.ini, you have to flash the saber with the #define SAVE_PRESET in your config file, so the saber writes the preset information to the SD card.
 This define is blanketed under SAVE_STATE. ( See [The CONFIG_TOP Section](/config/the-config_top-section.html) )

-*Note** As of ProffieOS 7, files are saved differently and need to be "unlocked" before editing as below.
+*Note** As of ProffieOS 7, files are saved differently and need to be "unlocked" before editing.
 There's an easy app that do this for you here: https://github.com/NoSloppy/Unlock_Savefiles

 See here for more info on the new save format.
 [Save File Format](/explainers/save-file-format.html)